 - Treatment depends on the type of poisoning but may include gastric decontamination (induce vomiting/pump the stomach), activated charcoal to prevent further absorption, toxin-specific antidotes, fluid therapy and supportive care.
 The earlier your cat receives treatment, the better the outcome.

-Despite cats having a reputation for being somewhat picky, sadly this is not always the case and every year many cats succumb to poisoning.
+Despite cats having a reputation for being somewhat picky, sadly this is not always the case, and every year many cats succumb to poisoning.
 Almost all poisonings are life-threatening and require immediate veterinary attention if your cat is to stand any chance.
-Poisoning can be accidental, such as a cat eating something he shouldn’t, or having something spilled onto his coat, or deliberate (feeding the cat baited food etc).
+Poisoning can be accidental, such as a cat eating something he shouldn’t, a spill on the coat, deliberate.
 Poisons can affect many body systems including:

 The most commonly searched articles on Cat-World are:

-Note: Cat-World hasn’t covered all possible poisons listed by the Pet Poison Hotline, which obviously affects results.
+Note: Cat-World hasn’t covered all possible poisons listed by the Pet Poison Hotline, which affects results.

-There are a number of human foods which are toxic to cats.
-It is common to believe that cats won’t consume foods which are harmful to them but this is not always the case.
+There are several human foods which are toxic to cats.
+It is common to believe that cats won’t consume foods which are harmful to them, but this is not always the case.
 Avoid giving your cat human foods, and don’t leave food lying around where your cat can get into it.
-Cats aren’t little people and they metabolise a number of foods differently to us.
+Cats aren’t little people, and they metabolise several foods differently to us.

 Inappropriately prepared home diets can also be a problem as they may contain high levels of vitamin D or vitamin A which are both toxic in high doses.
-Organ meats, in particular, should be limited (but not completely withheld) due to the potential for toxicity.
-Vitamin toxicity can also occur in cats who have been given vitamin supplements or cod liver oil.
+Limit organ meats due to the potential for toxicity.
+Vitamin toxicity can also occur in cats who receive vitamin supplements or cod liver oil.
 Food poisoning is another common cause of poisoning in cats.